dotnet/docs-maui/docs/get-started/migrate.md

 You don't need to rewrite your Xamarin.Forms apps to move them to .NET Multi-platform App UI (.NET MAUI).
 However, you will need to make a small amount of code changes to each app.
 Similarly, you can use single-project features without merging all of your Xamarin.Forms projects into one project.

-To migrate a Xamarin.Forms app to .NET 6 and update the code to .NET MAUI, you'll need to do the following:
+To migrate a Xamarin.Forms app to .NET MAUI, you'll need to do the following:

 - Convert the projects from .NET Framework to .NET SDK style.
 - Update namespaces.